kshedden/cscar-unix-data/australia.md

 wget -i urls -P data
 ```

-The first call to `wget` downloads the html source for the page given above.
+The first call to `wget` above downloads the html source for the page given above.
 We can
 inspect this html (open it with `less`) to see that the data file names end in
 `.txt`, and are given in the html file as relative links with this form: